robberthalff/robberthalff.github.io/content/about/_index.md

 I am also developing in [Dart](https://dart.dev) and [Flutter](https://flutter.dev).

-I find it hard to define what I do in concrete terms.

 As development in general is very versatile and each project is different with it's own special requirements.

-Thanks for reading!